Adam Soldati has cemented his name among the preeminent collegiate diving coaches in the nation during his 10 seasons at Purdue.

 Casey Matthews was the 2014 women's Big Ten champion from the 1-meter springboard.
 She also helped Soldati's divers win nine medals at the USA Diving Winter Nationals in December 2013.

 Four Purdue divers qualified for the 2013 NCAA Championships, highlighted by Matthews' winning the national title in women's 3-meter diving.
-She is now a five-time All-American.
+She was a five-time All-American as a Boilermaker.
 Jamie Bissett, Michelle Cabassol and Layne Rogers also took home All-America honors in their first appearances at the NCAA Championships.

 Among the women in 2011, Erin Mertz scored from all three boards at NCAAs, highlighted by a career-best third-place showing in the 3-meter competition that earned the senior All-American honors.
 She and fellow senior Kara Cook both garnered Honorable Mention All-American recognition in the platform.